kevmo/facebook-pixel-guide/README.md

 There are lot of people angry about Facebook's use of personal information.
 Yes, but it is there and hopefully can be used in positive ways.

 The Facebook Pixel embedded in a page passes a Facebook cookie to Facebook which is used to check if the user is also a Facebook user.
-Facebook will allow you to target advertisements to any person associated with that page view on your website.
+Facebook will allow you to target advertisements to any user associated with that page view on your website.
 This is how I use it in the context of a single page AngularJS app.

 Here is the link to the [Facebook Pixel Implementation Guide](https://www.facebook.com/business/help/952192354843755)